kpsychas/brain2neo/README.md

 ----------
 `The Brain` provides a nice user interface to create modify and navigate between thoughts, which can be anything from quotes or ideas to songs, movies or people.
-Querying capabilities on the other hand are limited so one cannot find e.g. How many thoughts of certain type (e.g. songs) are there in the visualization. `Neo4j` can do that and even more, provided the user has created the appropriate connections while creating the brain file (e.g. order singers by the number of their songs in database).
+Querying capabilities on the other hand are limited, so one cannot find for example how many thoughts of certain type (e.g. songs) are there in the visualization. `Neo4j` can do that and even more, provided the user has created the appropriate connections while creating the brain file (e.g. one can order singers by the number of their songs in database).

 Quick Demo
 ----------